 Original post 8 July 2020

-This is #NewspaperHouse, built in 1932-33 for the Herald as their city office as it is, and as it might have been, a very zippy zigzaggy Art Deco confection; it was one of 8 competition entries published, mostly quite conservative but all Art Deco more or less, showing how it had taken hold after first emerging in 1929-30.
+This is #NewspaperHouse, built in 1932-33 for the Herald as their city office as it is, and as it might have been; there was a competition, with 8 entries published, mostly quite conservative but all Art Deco more or less, showing how it had taken hold after first emerging in 1929-30.
 There were some big names and some unknown ones.
-The winner was #StephensonAndMeldrum, soon to do all this hospitals.
-The zippy one is by C Alexander (who was he ??), next to that is #ArthurPlaisted (gothicy!), and next to that #StuartCalder (boring); next page Love & Marocco (boring) #BatesSmartMcCutcheon (deco gothic) then John Gawler with John Scarborough (interesting) – the latter then joined with Love as #scarboroughandlove, and Gawler became #gawleranddrummond.
+The winner was #StephensonAndMeldrum, with a blocky stolid design, the best bit being the Napier Waller mosaic; they soon went on to do a lot of streamlined hospitals.
+The fabbo zippy zigzaggy confection is by C Alexander (who was he ?), next to that is #ArthurPlaisted (gothicy!), and next to that #StuartCalder (boring); next page Love & Marocco (boring) #BatesSmartMcCutcheon (deco Gothic), then John Gawler with John Scarborough (interesting).
 Equal second went to Schmerberg & Fisher (very stylish, but who were they?) and #NormanSchefferle & Maxwell Dean (looks like simplified Tudor ?).
 So much talent.
+1st pic 2024.